EfthimiosVlahos/SmartLift-Analysis-Project/README.md

 # Predictive Modeling <a id="part-5"></a>

-In the predictive modeling and rep counting section, we begin with the necessary data preparations.
+In the predictive modeling and rep counting section, I begin with the necessary data preparations.
 After importing the essential libraries, the dataset is loaded from the `03_data_features.pkl` file.
-We drop non-relevant columns such as `participant`, `category`, and `set`.
+I drop non-relevant columns such as `participant`, `category`, and `set`.
 The dataset is then divided into features (X) and the target label (y).
-We utilize a 75-25 train-test split, ensuring an even distribution of the target variable `label` across both subsets.
-To visualize the distribution of our target variable, we plot the `label` distribution for the full, training, and test sets.
+I utilize a 75-25 train-test split, ensuring an even distribution of the target variable `label` across both subsets.
+To visualize the distribution of the target variable, I plot the `label` distribution for the full, training, and test sets.

-Following data preparation, we delve into feature engineering.
-Features are categorized based on their characteristics, such as Basic Features (most likely derived from accelerometer and gyroscope data), Squared Features (which represent magnitudes), PCA Features, Time-Related Features, Frequency-Related Features, and Cluster Features.
-Using these categories, we form four distinct combinations of feature sets for model training.
+Following data preparation, I delve into feature engineering.
+Features are categorized based on their characteristics, such as Basic Features, Squared Features (which represent magnitudes), PCA Features, Time-Related Features, Frequency-Related Features, and Cluster Features.
+Using these categories, I form four distinct combinations of feature sets for model training.

 The next step involves forward feature selection using a simple decision tree.
 This iterative process starts with no features and successively adds features that optimize model accuracy.
-A visual representation illustrates the progression of accuracy as more features are incrementally included.

-Lastly, we embark on the model training and evaluation phase.
+Lastly, I embark on the model training and evaluation phase.
 Using the various feature subsets, several models are trained, namely Neural Network, Random Forest, Decision Tree, and Naive Bayes.
 Each model's performance is gauged using accuracy and stored in a DataFrame.
 Notably, non-deterministic classifiers like Neural Networks and Random Forests undergo multiple training iterations to provide a more stable performance estimate.
 The culmination of this section aims to identify the optimal feature-model combination that best encapsulates the inherent patterns in the data, facilitating effective predictive modeling and rep counting.